pendo-io/pendo-mobile-sdk/android-integration/xamarin_forms-android.md

 ## Step 2.
 Pendo SDK integration

 >[!NOTE]
->Both the `Scheme ID` and `API Key` can be found in your Pendo Subscription Settings under the App Details section.
+>The `API Key` can be found in your Pendo Subscription Settings under the App Details Section.

 1. #### Open the shared application **App.xaml.cs**